Developers Forum for XinFin XDC Network

 Enter fullscreen mode Exit fullscreen mode

-Enter either your company or product name in the INSTANCE_NAME field.
+Create a .env file by using the sample — .env.example.
+Enter either your company or product name in the INSTANCE_NAME field, and your email address in the CONTACT_DETAILS field.

-cd mainnet # testnet
+cd mainnet # or testnet

 cp env.example .env